BIGJ42/Html-Games/README.md

-# Html things
+# Html Games

-As you know by now this is my extensive collection of all things HTML.
+As you know by now this is my extensive collection of all acctually good HTML games.

-To use the file, download it and open the HTML file.
+To play the game, download the zip and open the HTML file inside.